mfmezger/ollama-prefect-document-processing/README.md

 Then install poetry with
 `pip install poetry`

-Install the project with poetry install.
+Install the project with `poetry install`.